IL-15 in Pancreatic Cancer

 Downside to RT is that it can suppress immune system by depletion of hematopoietic progenitor cells in the lymphoid organs, upregulation of programmed death domain ligand (PDL1) and proportional increase in T regulatory cells [4,5].

+In spite of advances in surgery, chemotherapy and radiation long term resistance to tumor recurrence has remained elusive.
 Immune system has specificity and memory which is not seen with any other therapeutic modality.
 RT has the potential to increase the impact of the immune system by enhancing the expression of pro immunogenic molecules and in turn the immune system also compliments the response to RT.
 RT and immunotherapy together mediate their anti-tumor effects by a dynamic interplay of CD8+ cytotoxic T cells, CD4+ effector T cells and T regulatory cells modulation.
 Among the primary lymphoid organs, RT dose to bone marrow is well known to be immunosuppressive studied in the context of medulloblastoma, total body irradiation and pelvic malignancies [6,7] Dose to the secondary lymphoid organs like spleen has been reported recently as an independent predictor of increased mortality secondary to lymphopenia in pancreatic cancer.
 Researchers from John Hopkins have shown that lymphopenia due to RT dose to circulating lymphocytes may also be a predictor of poor overall survival in gliomas .